crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Async::Job doesn't persist jobs.
 They go into Redis and they're gone.
 [Mission Control][] shows nothing.
 Background jobs in Rails are already quieter than the rest of your application -- they fail without anyone noticing unless you go looking.
 Even with Honeybadger catching exceptions, I still want to see the full picture: which jobs are queued, which are running, which failed, what the system looks like right now.
 Without job persistence, you don't get that.

-There's also a design tension around CPU-bound work.
-Async::Job ties health signaling to the reactor, and for good reason -- it detects event loop stalls.
-But when a job blocks the reactor, the health check can't fire either.
-I explored this with [Samuel Williams][] and realized the core issue wasn't the health model.
-It was that I was trying to make an async-native system tolerate non-async code.

 Solid Queue is the default in Rails 8.
 Every new Rails app ships with it.
 When someone picks up Rails to build an LLM application and their 25-thread worker pool can only handle 25 concurrent streaming conversations, the answer shouldn't be "swap your entire job backend."
 It should be "change one line of config."

 So I [opened a PR][pr].